 3. Enable remote work as much as possible.

 This is where your IT team can make a big difference.
 Technology tools play a huge role in implementing a successful remote work program.
 Check with your employees to ensure they have laptop computers.
 If you haven’t already, establish protocols for securing your corporate information.
-If your organization has questions about how to enable a remote workforce, needs help implementing a plan, or creating a video conferencing platform, our Aldrich Technology team of networking and infrastructure professionals is available as a resource.
-Read more about how to prepare your employees in our article Preparing Your Business to Work From Home.
+Read more about how to prepare your employees in our article, Preparing Your Business to Work From Home.

 4. Set work-from-home expectations.